-Each year we recruit seven trainees to join an exciting 12-month placement, either full-time or part-time, which offers:
+This year, we are recruiting 9 trainees to join an exciting 12-month placement, either full-time or part-time, which offers:

-- Upskilling in conservation skills to boost chances of employment in the sector.
+- Upskilling in conservation skills to boost the chance of employment in the sector.

-- Practical hands-on work experience with Ulster Wildlife’s land and seas’ teams.
+- Practical hands-on work experience with Ulster Wildlife’s land or seas’ teams.